THE RED WAGON

 the pressure, the opposition, the noise —

-The assignment does not.
+the assignment does not.

 That’s what a rule of life is.

-Not a performance standard.
+Not a cage.

 A trellis.